xfiveco/html-coding-standards/README.md

 ## Indentation

-Use indent of 1 tab for code indentation.
+Use soft tabs with 2 spaces for code indentation.

 Use indentation consistently to enhance the readability of the code.